Radioligand: Use in drug delivery and release

 Radioligands are administered through four main routes: intravenously, subcutaneous injection, intraperitoneally, and orally.
 While intravenous application is the most used route of injection, the route is dependent on the mechanism of action and overall aim of the binding.
-Before application of the ligand, clinicians will perform imaging, generally via Positron Emission Tomography (PET) or Single Photon Emission Computed Tomography (SPECT) for baseline comparison after radioligand administration.
+Before application of the ligand, clinicians will perform imaging, generally via positron emission tomography (PET) or single-photon emission computed tomography (SPECT) for baseline comparison after radioligand administration.
 Once the radioligand is administered, the radioligand will travel to the target tissue and selectively bind.
 The structure of the compound allows clinicians to easily identify the path traveled and the destination via repeated imaging and the signal put out by the radiotracer attached to the ligand.

 Direct radiotherapy performed via ionizing radiation can cause tissue damage and hypoxia to tissues other than the target.
 While this effect is lessened in a target radiotracer therapy utilizing radioligands, there is still an impact on the surrounding tissue described as Radiation Induced Bystander Effect (RIBE).
 Surrounding cells altered by the radioligand and displaying RIBE can show signs of stress, chromosomal abnormalities, or even experience cell death.
 However, the type of radiation used, whether 𝜶, β, or both can have a dramatically different effect on both the target binding site and surrounding tissue.
 Changes in nearby tissue is not the only possible impact of ligand therapy, there may be immunologic responses from the target tissue that cause changes remotely.
 This has been dubbed the "abscopal effect".
 While this mechanism is not well understood, it explains the impact of other tissue, both benign and malignant, after targeted radiotherapy.

 Use in imaging

 Imaging is a useful tool in visualization of the radioligand after injection, with positron emission tomography (PET) and single-photon emission computed tomography (SPECT) being the most common types of imaging.
 PET scans are often utilized after radioligand administration because of the ease of use, image accuracy, and non-invasive nature.
 While PET and SPECT scans function similarly when imaging radioligands, the main difference lies in the type of radiation used, with PET scans utilizing positrons and SPECT utilizing gamma rays.
-When comparing the two modalities, PET offers much better image quality and high diagnostic proficiency, however, the high cost limits the overall availability as well as the short half-lives of the positron-emitting isotopes.
+When comparing the two modalities, PET offers much better image quality and high diagnostic proficiency, however, the high cost and the short half-lives of the positron-emitting isotopes limit their overall availability.
 Alternatively, SPECT imaging is more dynamic because of the lower cost burden and longer half-lives of single-photon emitters.
 With advances in technology came hybrid imaging that can combine PET, SPECT, computed tomography (CT), and magnetic resonance imaging (MRI).
-Some hybrid imaging modalities include: SPECT/CT, PET/CT and PET/MRI.
+Some hybrid imaging modalities include: PET–CT, SPECT/CT, and PET/MRI.
 Although combined imaging presents both cost and availability barriers, the technology is an extremely useful diagnostic tool.
 Often, the patient does not have to be moved for both imaging types to be completed, and the clinicians are provided with rich, multi-dimensional imaging.